ErpNetDocs/webclient/inventory-control/issue.md

 ### Higher count

-The received pcs of a product **cannot** be more than what is ordered.
+The issued pcs of a product **cannot** be more than what is ordered.

 ![Issue](pictures/inv_con_issue_error.png)